tribesonecommunity/discord-bots/README.md

 # To-do list

+- Map change queue waitlist (just like finished game queue waitlist)
   - Buffer voters into queue when vote succeeds?
   - Give queuers a chance to del when vote succeeds?

 Feel free to help out!